SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

 Even though the layouts of reference and value types are pretty simple, I've found one interesting moment.

 I've been investigating a memory issue in my project and I've noticed some strange thing: the sum of all fields of a managed object was higher than the instance size.
-I roughly knew the rules how the CLR layed out fields so I was puzzled.
+I roughly knew the rules how the CLR laid out fields so I was puzzled.
 I've started working on this tool to understand that issue.

 I've narrowed down the issue to the following case: